cits3007/cits3007.github.io/assets/lectures/lect09--dev.md

 ####

-Every [component] should operate using the least amount of privilege necessary to complete the job.\footnotemark[1]
+Every [component] and every user should operate using the least amount of privilege necessary to complete the job.\footnotemark[1]

 > -- Jerome Saltzer